azarketa/Thermodynamics-theoretical-pills/source/02_Magnitudes_and_properties.md

     Thus, $1\ \text{mol}$ of $\text{H}_{2}\text{O}$ contains $6.022\times10^{23}$ water molecules.

-:::{admonition} Note: why the mole matters
+:::{note} Note: why the mole matters
-:class: note, dropdown
+:class: dropdown
 Many physical and chemical processes scale with the **number of particles**, not their mass.
 At the same temperature and pressure, one mole of any gas occupies the same volume, regardless of its molecular mass.
 This makes the mole a natural unit for describing proportionality in reactions and equations of state.